cash-cam/COSC349-A2/README.md

 - AWS Account (This was created in the learner lab enviroment)
 - Key Pair saved (will need to create your own and save it somewhere safe)
 - Access to repo
+- Create a VPC that will have 3 Security Groups within it.
+One for each of the ui,api, and db with appropriate inbound and outbound rules (the above diagram can give context)

 1. Create RDS Instance
-	- RDS Instance MySQL 8.0 (note the name you use for the instance i used 'studentdata')
+	- RDS Instance MySQL 8.0 (note the name you use for the instance I used 'studentdata')
 2. Launch API EC2
 	- Type t3.micro (ubuntu)
+	-
 	- Subnet: Private
 	- Attach API security group
+	- Paste contents of *infrastructure/api-userdata.sh* into User data field
+	- Wait for bootstrapping to complete then note API private DNS

+3.
+	- Type t3.micro (ubuntu)
-	-
+	- subnet: public